Beaver Dam Bridge: Tragedy

 On May 22, 1963, a pillar of the Beaver Dam Bridge was knocked down and swept away by flood waters early in the morning.
-Six cars who weren't aware of the pillar collapse plunged into the York River, banging hard on the bridge's concrete in the process, which killed the occupants.
-A car containing four people that plunged into the river floated 800 meters down the York River before the people in the car were able to escape and warn incoming traffic of the bridge's collapse, preventing further deaths.
+Six cars whose drivers were not aware of the pillar collapse plunged into the York River, banging hard on the bridge's concrete in the process, which killed the occupants.
+A car containing four people that plunged into the river floated 800 meters down the York River before the occupants could escape and warn incoming traffic of the bridge's collapse, preventing further deaths.